 This feat was the first big step in NASA’s development of an organization-wide social ecosystem that was designed to turn “NASA enthusiasts into brand ambassadors.”
 As a federal agency, NASA cannot fund promoted or sponsored content, yet over time it has been able to grow a large and loyal following using organic content.

-NASA’s social team publishes content to nearly 15 platforms, the agency’s Twitter handle boasts over 17 million followers, and the Mars Curiosity Rover handle alone has 3 million followers.
+NASA’s social team publishes content to nearly 15 platforms, the agency’s X, formerly Twitter handle boasts over 17 million followers, and the Mars Curiosity Rover handle alone has 3 million followers.
 NASA has nurtured followers-turned-ambassadors whose fandom is so serious that they stepped in during the government shutdown (while NASA was unable to tweet) with the #thingsnasawouldtweet hashtag, eager to keep the agency’s mission alive and well, even when NASA itself could not.